-Domestic violence victims can obtain a restraining order.
+Domestic violence victims can obtain a restraining order with a San Diego domestic violence lawyer.
 Once the allegations are proven true in court, the abuser may face heavy penalties in criminal court.
-This may include jail time (in certain circumstances), limited visitation with the abuser’s minor children or the requirement to complete an anger management course.
-More importantly, arrests and conviction related to the case has a negative impact on a divorce or family law case that occurs within 5 years.
+This may include jail time (in certain circumstances), limited visitation with the abuser’s minor children, or the requirement to complete an anger management course.
+More importantly, arrests and convictions related to the case have a negative impact on a divorce or family law case that occurs within 5 years.

 On the contrary, the State of California defines domestic abuse as: